KADIST VIDEO LIBRARY FAQ

 What is it?

-KADIST Video Library (KVL) is an online platform designed to facilitate public access to video artworks by artists represented in the KADIST collection.
-The library includes limited edition video titles to preview for the sake of research, education, and enjoyment, as well as prospective loans to art institutions.
+Kadist Video Library (KVL) is an online platform designed to facilitate public access to video artworks by artists represented in the KADIST collection.
+The library includes limited edition video titles to preview for the sake of research, education, and enjoyment.
 As an organization, KADIST is committed to improving resources available to curators, scholars, and art enthusiasts.
 By providing greater access to works in the collection, we hope to act as a public resource while also encouraging more exhibition and screening opportunities for KADIST artists worldwide.

 Is there a finding aid?